GLOBAL HEALTH & SOCIAL MEDICINE

 Dr. Podolsky has co-authored Generation of Diversity: Clonal Selection Theory and the Rise of Molecular Immunology (1997), authored Pneumonia before Antibiotics: Therapeutic Evolution and Evaluation in Twentieth-Century America (2006), co-edited Oliver Wendell Holmes: Physician and Man of Letters (2009), and most recently authored The Antibiotic Era: Reform, Resistance, and the Pursuit of a Rational Therapeutics (2015).

-Dr. Podolsky is an associate professor in the Department of Social Medicine and a primary care physician at Massachusetts General Hospital.
+Dr. Podolsky is Professor of Global Health and Social Medicine at Harvard Medical School and a primary care physician at Massachusetts General Hospital.
 Since 2006, he has served as the director of the Center for the History of Medicine based at the Countway Medical Library.

 Dr. Podolsky graduated summa cum laude from Harvard College with a bachelor's degree in history and science.
 He graduated magna cum laude from Harvard Medical School.